 The health of an organization can often time be measured by the friction within.
 Friction is defined as (a) the rubbing of one body against another, (b) the force that resists relative motion between two bodies in contact, and (c) the clashing between two persons or parties of opposed views.
 Earlier this week a valued teammate stopped by the office to catch up, talk through some exciting opportunities, and share his perspective on the health of our team.
 It’s a conversation we have regularly and an engagement I look forward to.
 This particular conversation included his assessment of friction outside our immediate team.
 Friction he knew I was creating.

 Much like a well-oiled machine, I prefer a frictionless environment.
-For that reason, I tend not to engage in debate, though I am a big fan of a healthy dialogue (thoughts on the difference here).
+For that reason, I tend not to engage in debate, though I am a big fan of a healthy dialogue.
 I enjoy seeing teams firing on all cylinders and I most certainly appreciate witnessing the outcomes generated by said engine.
 But what happens when the outputs are less than desired, when the saying-doing gap is not decreasing in size, or when blind consensus begins to resemble apathy?
 My answer…leaders create friction.